13 New Year’s Resolutions That Finally Work—Here’s the Method

 How to Use This in Real Life

-Instead, treat this like a simple rollout:
+Instead, think of this as a simple rollout:

 Step 1: Pick 2–3 Resolutions Only